dcunited001/dcunited001.github.io/_posts/2019-1-15-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 #### &#9775; Hexagram 12: [Standstill (Stagnation)](https://ichingfortune.com/hexagrams/12.php)

 Hexagram 11 can be conceptualized by imagining rhythms of waves that reinforce constructive interference.
-This is a situation where there is minimal impact of undertow that deconstructs the kinetic energy of waves into turbulence.
+At the intersection of adjacent waves, their energy becomes constructive and they push farther up the shoreline, noisily frothing to their maximal extent.
+This is a situation where there is minimal impact of unseen undertow, which deconstructs the kinetic energy of waves into turbulence.

-Using the pattern language of waves as an *au naturale* basis for dialectic -- i.e. describing the hexagrams within the language of waves -- then one may conceptualize Hexagram 12 as the deconstructive effect the turbulence of undertow has on incoming waves.
+One may conceptualize Hexagram 12 as the deconstructive effect the turbulence of undertow has on incoming waves.
 [Stagnation](https://ichingfortune.com/hexagrams/12.php) creates a
 situation were waves tend to deconstruct each other.
 (On the time scale of less than a dozen waves, protracted Stagnation creates an